 Unfortunately, free trade agreements have tied the government’s hands.
 For example, when Congress passed a ban on chicken products from China due to health concerns, China went to the WTO, who ruled in favor of China.
-This will add an estimated 300 million pounds of potentially unsafe meat coming in.
+This will add millions of pounds of potentially unsafe meat coming into the U.S.

 In the past 15 years, over 300,000 family farms have gone out of business and seafood producers across the country have struggled to compete with cheap, unsafe foreign products.
 At the end of the day however, it is not just livelihoods at stake, but our very lives themselves.

 So how do we combat this problem?
-First and foremost, we need to properly label country of origin on products.
-Americans need to know where their food is coming so they can choose to avoid consuming toxic imports.
+First and foremost, we need to properly label country of origin on all food products.
+Americans need to know where their food is coming from so they can choose to avoid consuming toxic imports.

 Last, we should implement more inspections at the state level.
 In Alabama (one of the few states to do so), over half of imported fish is rejected due to safety concerns.
 Other states would surely benefit by enacting legislation comparable to Alabama’s rigorous standards.

-With these safeguards in place, we will be able to reduce the risks posed by toxic food imports, and reduce the number of American deaths caused by toxic food.
+With these safeguards in place, we will be able to reduce the risks posed by toxic food imports, and reduce the number of American illnesses and deaths caused by toxic food.